 - Your top customers have shown interest in your competition

-Looking at this SWOT analysis, there are a number of things you can start doing to increase your brand and product recognition, and become THE product and brand go-to for the problem you solve.
+Looking at this SWOT marketing analysis, there are a number of things you can start doing to increase your brand and product recognition, and become THE product and brand go-to for the problem you solve.

 From hiring a full-time marketing and social media expert who can look after your community in a way that not only nurtures but incentivises them to continue to engage, build stronger loyalty, and increase referrals, to doing press releases and influencer marketing to increase knowledge on your product and brand, to jumping on new channels for promotion such as TikTok.

 This is a pretty basic start to a SWOT analysis on one area of a business's marketing but is it starting to make sense?

 A SWOT analysis doesn't always have to be done alone.
 It's often better to do it with the relevant teams and leaders in your business who would know the specific area you're analysing best.
 It takes time and a lot of strategic thinking to do a full SWOT analysis but it's one of the best ways to review parts of your business from a holistic point of view.